TheGarmr/MonobankExporter/README.md

   * v1.6 - Refactored project.
 Added small features.
 Added newly created package for HTTP client.<br/>
            You can add an API url settings section if it will change.<br>
            Simply add the `monobank-api` section with the `ApiBaseUrl`  property.
 Currently, it uses the `https://api.monobank.ua` url by default.
+  * v1.6.1 - Hotfix.
+Changed package version for client's NuGet package with webhook not setting.